How to file a West Virginia annual report

 4. Confirm your entity type: Verify your entity classification (corporation, LLC, nonprofit, LP, etc.) before proceeding

-5. Select your report type: Choose "Annual Report – No Changes" if all information remains current, or "Annual Report – With Changes" to update addresses, officers, or registered agent details
+5. Select your report type: Choose "Annual Report, No Changes" if all information remains current, or "Annual Report, With Changes" to update addresses, officers, or registered agent details

 6. Review pre-filled information: Carefully examine every line of pre-populated data, as this information becomes part of the public record

 Your confirmation serves as official documentation of your filing and good standing status with the state.
+Per the WV SOS LLC page, online filing provides "immediate and accurate integration" of updates into the Secretary of State's database.

 Due dates and deadlines